EBITDA vs Gross Profit: Examining the Differences and Similarities

 EBITDA calculates earnings before interest, tax, depreciation, and amortization.
 It specifically shows a business’s operational profitability because it only takes into consideration those expenses necessary to run the business day-to-day.

-If you’ve taken out various kinds of small business loans, EBITDA will paint the picture of what your company’s financial performance is outside of that debt.
+If you’ve taken out various types of small business loans, EBITDA will paint the picture of what your company’s financial performance is outside of that debt.
 EBITDA also excludes expenses that are outside of a business’s control, including taxes, depreciation (a decrease in the book value of assets over time), and amortization (allocating the cost of an intangible asset over a period of time).

 By eliminating the effects of financing and accounting decisions, EBITDA can be useful for comparing profitability among companies and industries.